Aamir (film): Plot

-The film begins with Dr. Aamir Ali returning to Mumbai on vacation.
+The film begins with London-based Dr. Aamir Ali returning to Mumbai on vacation.
 Upon arrival at the airport, an unknown person hands him a cellphone.
 The caller asks him to follow instructions.
 Though initially reluctant, he finds himself chasing after a taxi driver working for the caller.
 With his luggage gone inside the taxi, Aamir is handed over the phone again.
-He sees a video in the phone and realizes that his family has been kidnapped.
+He sees a video on the phone and realizes that his family has been kidnapped.
 Not sure what to do, he hesitantly agrees to follow the instructions when told that his family will be released if he does so.

 The instructor asks Aamir to think of Islam and wants him to do something for his religion rather than work and live in a foreign country.
 He is then made to go to a hotel, where he is given an address.
 From there, he goes to a PCO and calls an anonymous number from Karachi, following which a suspecting cop chases after him.
 Escaping, he is told to stay in a lodge, where a lame man asks him to follow him.
-Aamir is then led to a house where he is given a red briefcase.
+Aamir is then led to a house, where he is given a red briefcase.
 Initially thinking the briefcase is a bomb, he opens it and finds that it is full of money.
 From the lodge, he is asked to catch a particular bus at a designated time.

-He leaves to catch the bus, but is beaten up on the way and has the briefcase stolen.
+He leaves to catch the bus but is beaten up on the way and has the briefcase stolen.
 In order to retrieve it, he enlists the help of a prostitute whom he met at the lodge.
 After finding the place, he fights off the robbers and takes the briefcase.
 He then hurries to catch the bus while talking to the caller.
 Once inside the bus, he is told to put the briefcase underneath his seat and leave.
 Aamir now realises that his briefcase has been switched.
 Instead of money, they have put a bomb inside it.
 He alights from the bus, but looking at a young passenger innocently waving at him, decides to return.
 Looking at the traffic signal countdown, he rushes through the crowded bus and retrieves the briefcase.
-He then runs towards a work in progress area and clears it by alerting the workers.
+He then runs towards a work-in-progress area and clears it by alerting the workers.
 Realizing this is the end, he holds on to the briefcase tightly.
 Having heard about this through his henchmen, the caller calls Aamir, who smiles and refuses to answer.
 As the countdown reaches the zero mark, the bomb explodes, killing Aamir.
 The caller is devastated to learn of his plan's failure.
-Media reporters cover the blast, believing Aamir to be a suicide bomber who "backed out in the last minute out of fear".
+Media reporters cover the blast, believing Aamir to be a suicide bomber who "backed out in the last minute out of fear."